(((Manuscript))) Separation Anxiety

 Writers, especially those of us who are just now getting our manuscripts out to editors, need to know that separation anxiety is normal.
 A good editor will understand.

 When I told my editor why it took so long to get him my book, he did not behave as if it was a breach of contract.
 It is not his first rodeo.
 He told me to take my time.
-I took weeks of time getting to him!
+I fully took him at his word, taking weeks of time getting to him!

 If a writer is having this anxiety with each book after the first several, there is a deeper issue going on.
 Once an editor proves his or her trust, the levels of anxiety should diminish naturally.